SunLab-GMU/GraphSPD/docs/index.md

 We design a graph neural network based security patch detection system named **GraphSPD**, which represents patches as graphs with richer semantics and utilizes a patch-tailored graph model for detection.

-More details about GraphSPD can be found in the paper "[GraphSPD: Graph-Based Security Patch Detection with Enriched Code Semantics]()", to appear in the 44th IEEE Symposium on Security and Privacy (IEEE S&P 2023), San Francisco, CA, May 22-26, 2023.
+More details about GraphSPD can be found in the paper "[GraphSPD: Graph-Based Security Patch Detection with Enriched Code Semantics]()", appeared in the 44th IEEE Symposium on Security and Privacy (IEEE S&P 2023), San Francisco, CA, May 22-26, 2023.

 ## Download